UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 </iframe>

 Notes: Selections work with all types of charts in Altair.
-In this slide we have recreated one of the maps we made in module 6, showing the number of asthma cases per state as a choropleth.
+In this slide we have recreated one of the maps we made in module 6, which communicates the number of asthma cases per state as a choropleth map.

-We have added a helpful tooltip that shows which state we are hovering over as well as the exact number of asthma cases in that state, which would be hard to read out from the color alone.
+We have added interactivity to this map in the form of a helpful tooltip that shows which state we are hovering over as well as the exact number of asthma cases in that state, which would be hard to read out precisely from the color mapping alone.

 We used `alt.Tooltip` to change the title in the tooltip, just as when we change the title of an axis or legend.

-We also added a `selction_single` interaction, but instead of binding it to mouse clicks (the default), we bound it to `'mouseover'`, which is when we are hovering over a state with the mouse pointer.
+We also added a `selection_single` interaction, but instead of binding it to cursor clicks (the default), we bound it to `'mouseover'`, which is when we are hovering over a state with our cursor.

-In this slide we can use this interaction to highlight a particular state in the choropleth and in the next slide we will see how we can also link it to another chart.
+In this slide we can use this interaction to highlight a particular state in the choropleth map and in the next slide we will see how we can also link it to another chart.

-We set the dimensions of the plot to fit on the slide.
+Note that we set the dimensions of the plot to fit on the slide.

 ---